Zap-09/Imgcon/README.md

 And if you want to convert all the images in the current folder use '/ ' as the -i argument.

 -o argument is optional.
-If you don't pass a folder to it will convert the image where the exe was ran from.
-Example :<br>
+If you don't pass a folder to it will convert the image where the exe was run from.<br> Example :<br>
-` imgcon -i "mine_file.png" -e webp`
+` imgcon -i "mine_file.png" -e webp `

 -o argument folder doesn't need to already exist.
-As long as the entred folder name is valid, it will make these folder.
+As long as the entered folder name is valid, it will make these folder.